 99. There is no need to be surreptitious or reduce the argument to science, when philosophy is able to correspond to the state of intellect.

-100. However, in order for logic to function properly, it requires total cognisance.
+100. However, in order for logic to function properly, it requires the element of total consciousness.

-2. Cognisance may be focused on an internal state, such as an intuitive regard, or on external events, by way of sensory perception.
+2. Consciousness describes an internal state, such as an intuitive regard, or on external events, by way of sensory perception or interpretation.

-3. This type of perception is developed, into the process that we know as cognisance.
+3. This type of perception is developed somatically or mentally, into the process that we know as consciousness.
+It is the audible ear of the soul.

-4. Being aware and possessing a keen acumen are factors of its effectiveness.
+4. Being aware and possessing a penetrating acumen are factors of its effectiveness that manifest, in our senses of touch, audition vision and awareness.

-5. It can provide assistance to wisdom and is significant to logic.
+5. It can provide contributory assistance to wisdom and is very significant to the pattern of logic, when understood.

-6. Without anamnesis, there is no recognition of the facts and thus, no logic can be concluded.
+6. Without anamnesis, there is no recognition of the facts and thus, no logic can be concluded and assumed to be accurate.

 7. Plato said, "We do not learn; and what we call learning is only a process of recollection."

-8. The notion of that statement is affirmed through that cognisance.
+8. The notion of that statement is affirmed, through that effectual and evincible consciousness that allows us to comprehend its relativity.

 9. Aristotle said, "The ultimate value of life depends upon awareness and the power of contemplation rather than upon mere survival".